PriceCharting.com

 Table of Price Data for All Genres

-It is interesting to me that all genre's have some games with price increases of 50 percent or more.
-And that the percentage is roughly the same for all genres, between 1-3 percent.
+All genre's have some games with price increases of 50 percent or more.
+And the percentage is roughly the same for all genres, between 1-3%.
 If you were to randomly buy a video game, it wouldn't matter what genre it was; you would have pretty much the same chance of hitting a home run and the price shooting up more than 50 percent.

-The biggest difference is on the up side at the 10 and 20 percent ranges.
-11 percent and 7 percent of RPG's increase 10 percent and 20 percent respectively, while all other genres show 6 and 4 percent chances of rising the same percentages.
+The biggest difference is on the up side at the 10-20% ranges.
+18% percent of RPG's increase between 10-20%, while all other genres have a 10% chances of increasing the same percentage.

 How can you use this data?
 If you decide to collect some video games you should probably focus on RPG's because they have the best chance of increasing in price, but be sure to choose selectively.
 Most RPG's still drop in price, you just have a better chance of not getting burnt.